-Local councils should insist that TU rates or the LWF living wage be paid as a condition of granting licences.
+- 5. Local councils should insist that TU rates or the LWF living wage be paid as a condition of granting licenses. - 6.
+Local councils should insist that TU rates or the LWF living wage be paid as a condition of granting licenses. - 7.
+End zero-hours contracts, unpaid internships, and expenses-only work. - 8.
+No cuts to museums, galleries and libraries, no reintroduction of entrance fees, and defence of all employees against privatisation accompanied by sackings, declining working conditions and wage cuts, threats all faced by employees at the National Gallery in London.

-- 5. End zero-hours contracts, unpaid internships, and expenses-only work. - 6.
-No cuts to museums, galleries and libraries, no reintroduction of entrance fees, and defence of all employees against privatisation accompanied by sackings, declining working conditions and wage cuts, threats all faced by employees at the National Gallery in London. - 7.
-Ensure training institutions pay an agreed TU wage to employed practitioners, e.g. actors, directors and camera operators employed by film schools. - 8.
-A living wage in TV and film, with a fairer share of the digital economy for all cast members and crew. - 9.
-Reform the benefits system so that cultural workers can apply for extra allowances (such as the old Enterprise Allowance) to help sustain careers during periods of unemployment. - 10.
+- 9. Ensure training institutions pay an agreed TU wage to employed practitioners, e.g. actors, directors and camera operators employed by film schools. - 10.
+A living wage in TV and film, with a fairer share of the digital economy for all cast members and crew. - 11.
+Reform the benefits system so that cultural workers can apply for extra allowances (such as the old Enterprise Allowance) to help sustain careers during periods of unemployment. - 12.
 Living benefits for all scrap Universal Credit, unrealistic housing benefit limits, and all adverse welfare reforms brought in since 2010